Lawyer for family of slain US Air Force airman says video and calls show deputy went to wrong home

 The Florida Department of Law Enforcement is investigating and the deputy involved has been placed on administrative leave.
 Nearly two weeks after the shooting, the sheriff has yet to release an incident report, any 911 records or the officer’s identity, despite requests for the information under Florida’s open records act.

+Her message to the Sheriff Eric Aden: “You’re going to give me justice whether you want to, Sheriff Aden, or not,” she said.

-A shrine of sorts has sprung up outside Fortson's apartment, including an open Stella Artois beer, combat boots, bouquets of flowers and an American flag.
+A shrine of sorts has sprung up outside Fortson's apartment, where people have left combat boots, bouquets of flowers and an American flag, among other things.

 The news conference was held at the New Birth Missionary Baptist Church in the Atlanta suburb of Stonecrest.
 It would be followed by a wake in nearby Decatur.
 Fortson’s funeral will be held at New Birth on Friday.